-As head of the foundation’s Middle East relations, Hassan Damluji supports the foundation’s mission in the region through the artful management of partnerships.
-He works within the Global Policy and Advocacy division and is based in the foundation’s Europe and Middle East office.
+As head of the foundation’s relations for the Middle East, Pakistan, and East Asia, Hassan Damluji supports the foundation’s mission in the region through the artful management of partnerships.
+He works within the Global Policy and Advocacy division and is based in the foundation’s London office.

 The foundation is working to solve global issues that can impact all of humanity.
-My job is to think through how that work can be relevant to a particular region, and to build partnerships that can increase our impact.
-Some of our global concerns, such as polio and malaria, are especially relevant in the Middle East.
+My job is to think through how that work can be relevant to a particular set of countries, and to build partnerships that can increase our impact.
+Some of our global concerns, such as polio and malaria, are especially relevant in the geographies my team serves.
 I try to make sure they stay high on the agenda there.
-Internally, I need to excite our global teams about the opportunities for partnership in the Middle East region.
+Internally, we need to excite our global teams about the opportunities for partnership in the Middle East, Pakistan, and East Asia.
 So it’s a complex process of translation and persuasion.

 My past experience consulting at McKinsey & Company was similar in some ways to the work I do at the foundation—they’re both about the art of influence.
 Ultimately, the foundation is trying to make changes around the world through influence and not by doing it ourselves.